Chart Color Schemes

 Infrastructure

-Miandetta - Don has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Miandetta - Don has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects that could impact this area.
-Notable projects include Devonport Oval Sports Complex, North West Support School Devonport, Devonport to Cradle Mountain Corridor - Planning, and Devonport Mental Health Hub.
-The following list details those most likely relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects that may impact this region.
+Notable ones include Devonport Oval Sports Complex, North West Support School Devonport, Devonport to Cradle Mountain Corridor - Planning, and Devonport Mental Health Hub.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.